 Children with visual impairment are entitled to access full curriculum during their school year.

-The encouragement can help in overcoming difficulties in specific curricular areas especially those who have a high visual demand (Mason and mc call 2003).
+The encouragement of the study skills and provision of positive learning environment can help in overcoming difficulties in specific curricular areas especially those who have a high visual demand (Mason and Mc Call 2003)

-In school it is demanding that teachers set the same goals for learners with low vision just like those with normal sight.
+In school, it is demanding that teachers set the same goals for learners with low vision just like those with normal sight.
 The limitation of vision therefore necessitate special approaches, specialized methods and adapted resource so as to give the learners with low vision an equal opportunity in learning as his/her sighted counter parts.
 It also calls for extra efforts for all the stakeholders if the child with low vision would stand to benefit from education.
 The teacher should be prepared to cope with the adaptive measures to suit the learning needs of those children with low vision.

-Although the teacher may wish to put the effort required they may come across many drawbacks to effective learning of the children which may be within themselves and others beyond their control.
+Although the teacher may wish to put the effort required they may have come across many drawbacks to effective learning of the children which may be within themselves and others beyond their control.

-In Kenya since the introduction of free primary education by the government (2003), there has been an increase of learners with diverse needs in regular primary schools, low vision being one major need.
-This led to a step forward for inclusive education in which philosophy emphasizes the need to modify educational instruction, learning environment and to have at least one teacher trained in special needs.
+In Kenya since the introduction of free primary education by the government (2003), there has been an increase of learners with diverse needs in regular primary school, low vision being one of a major need.
+This has led a step forward for inclusive education in which philosophy emphasizes the need to modify educational instruction, learning environment and to have at least one teacher trained in special need.